freeipa/freeipa/workshop.rst

   10/15/15 01:48:59  10/16/15 01:48:57  krbtgt/IPADEMO.LOCAL@IPADEMO.LOCAL

-The FreeIPA server is now set up and you are ready to begin enrolling client machines, creating users, managing services and more!
+The FreeIPA server is now set up and you are ready to begin enrolling client machines, creating users, managing services, and more!